vindir/dotfiles/README.md

 The REST API authentication mechanism needs to be enabled in /etc/turnserver.conf, this can be done by adding "use-auth-secret" to a new line at the bottom of the config file.

 Finally, update the realm to your top-level domain name.
 Something like 'companyname.com' is appropriate.
-This realm needs to be stable; updates to the realm used causes invalidation of authentication credentials for all sessions.
+This realm needs to be stable; updates to the realm used cause invalidation of authentication credentials for all sessions.

 Cleaning up the Base Install